-- Second generation: levonorgestrel (active component of norgestrel).
+- Second generation: norethisterone and its metabolites and levonorgestrel (active component of norgestrel) and its derivatives.

 Methods of administration

-- Vaginal gel, suppositories and injections of progesterone may be used for a variety of indications, including infertility, dysfunctional uterine bleeding and recurrent miscarriage.
+- Vaginal gel, suppositories and injections of progesterone may be used for a variety of indications, including infertility and heavy menstrual bleeding.

 Progestogens should be avoided in patients with a history of liver tumours, those with genital or breast cancer (unless being used to treat these conditions), severe arterial disease, undiagnosed vaginal bleeding and acute porphyria, or if there is a history of idiopathic jaundice, severe pruritus or pemphigoid gestationis occurring during pregnancy.